 “I believe what best prepared me for this role in grad school and at the Post were a combination of courses in rhetoric and internship opportunities,” she says.

 At HWS, Finn graduated cum laude in writing and rhetoric with a concentration in journalism and minored in media and society.
+She is a recipient of the Geneva Scholarship Associates (GSA) endowed scholarship.
 She credits Professor of Writing and Rhetoric Cheryl Forbes and Assistant Professor of English and Comparative Literature Geoffrey Babbitt for nurturing her passion and skills for writing.

 “I took one of Professor Babbitt’s courses and began to switch over to WRRH.
 I then took a class with Professor Forbes and discovered writing came easily to me and I really enjoyed it,” she says.